 We recommend trials that compare various methods of measuring gas exchange in patients with OVS.
 As examples, trials that compare pulse oximetry plus transcutaneous CO2 measurement to pulse oximetry alone, pulse oximetry plus transcutaneous CO2 measurement to arterial blood gas measurement, and pulse oximetry plus transcutaneous CO2 measurement to pulse oximetry plus end-tidal CO2 measurement.

-We recommend trials that compare supplemental oxygen to both continuous positive airway pressure therapy and bi-level positive airway pressure in COPD patients who exhibit nocturnal desaturation.
+We recommend trials that compare supplemental oxygen to both continuous positive airway pressure therapy and bi-level positive airway pressure in COPD patients who exhibit nocturnal oxygen desaturation.

 We recommend research to develop devices that can identify and characterize sleep without electroencephalography.
-The goal is to improve the assessment of the severity of sleep related breathing disorders in patients with disruptions in sleep architecture.
+The goal is to improve the assessment of the severity of sleep disordered breathing in patients with disruptions in sleep architecture.

-We recommend studies that compare various methods to assess quantify ventilation, the severity of inspiratory and expiratory flow limitation, and the presence of hyperinflation during sleep (e.g. pneumotachography, nasal pressure signaling, and flow sensors) in patients with COPD.
+We recommend studies that compare various methods to assess and quantify ventilation, the severity of inspiratory and expiratory flow limitation, and the presence of hyperinflation during sleep (e.g. pneumotachography, nasal pressure signaling, and flow sensors) in patients with COPD.